-- a) All referees will normally be senior academics with the rank of Professor. - b) The Dean will obtain letters of appraisal from a minimum of two (2) internal referees.
+- a) All referees will normally be senior academics with the rank of Professor and at arm's length from the candidate. - b) The Dean will obtain letters of appraisal from a minimum of two (2) internal referees.
 Whenever possible, these internal referees should be drawn from the Faculty in which the candidate holds an appointment, or from related disciplines.
-External referees can be substituted if there is a shortage of qualified internal referees. - c) The candidate shall provide the Dean with a list of at least four (4) possible external referees.
-The Dean shall obtain letters of appraisal from at least two (2) external referees from this list of nominees. - d) In addition, the Dean will secure letters of appraisal from at least two (2) external referees knowledgeable in the candidate's discipline. - e) The documentation provided to the Tenure and Promotion Committee will make it clear which referees were nominated by the candidate or by the Dean, and will include a statement describing the qualifications of each referee. - f) Supervisors and collaborators cannot act as referees. - g) When inviting prospective referees, the Dean shall include a copy of the criteria for promotion from 21.01 as well as Article 16 that outlines the way that Research, Teaching and Service are defined for Faculty Members at UOIT. - h) All referees will be provided with the documentation as set out in 21.06 a), b) and c).
+External referees can be substituted in consultation with the candidate if there is a shortage of qualified internal referees. - c) The candidate shall provide the Dean with a list of at least four (4) possible external referees.
+The Dean shall obtain letters of appraisal from at least two (2) external referees from this list of nominees. - d) In addition, the Dean will obtain letters of appraisal from at least two (2) external referees knowledgeable in the candidate's discipline. - e) The documentation provided to the Tenure and Promotion Committee will make it clear which referees were nominated by the candidate or by the Dean, and will include a statement describing the qualifications of each referee. - f) Supervisors and collaborators cannot act as referees. - g) When inviting prospective referees, the Dean shall include a copy of the criteria for promotion from Article 21.01, as well as Article 16, that outlines the way that Research, Teaching, and Service are defined for Faculty Members at UOIT.

+- h) All referees will be provided with the documentation as set out in Article 21.06 a), b) c) and d).
 All referees shall be asked to evaluate the candidate's Research.
-Referees may also be asked to assess the candidate's Teaching.
-Referees who are asked to evaluate Teaching will do so based on the materials in the Teaching Dossier.

-- i) The referees will be directed to evaluate the candidate's Research or Teaching with respect to whether the candidate has attained an established record of excellence, or whether the candidate has attained an established record of continuing high quality, or whether the candidate has fallen short of establishing a record of continuing high quality.
-Referees will not be asked to make a recommendation either for or against promotion. - j) Referees will be asked to submit their letters of appraisal by December 1. - k) The Dean will seek written evaluations from members of the relevant Faculty(ies).
-The Dean will write to all members of the relevant Faculty(ies) inviting them to write to the Dean with comments on the candidate. - The Dean may communicate with former students of the candidate requesting letters evaluating the Faculty Member's Teaching. - m) The candidate may also ask colleagues and former students for written reviews and include these letters in the promotion documentation.
+Referees shall also be asked to assess the candidate's Teaching.
+External Referees will evaluate Teaching based on the materials in the Teaching Dossier.
+Internal Referees shall also spend some time in the classroom (face-to-face and/or online) of the candidate whose Teaching is being assessed as well as examining the candidate's Teaching Dossier. - i) The referees will be directed to evaluate separately the candidate's Research and Teaching with respect to whether the candidate has attained an established record of excellence, or whether the candidate has attained an established record of continuing high quality, or whether the candidate has fallen short of establishing a record of continuing high quality.
+Referees will not be asked to make a recommendation either for or against promotion. - j) Referees will be asked to submit their letters of appraisal by November 15. - k) The Dean will seek written evaluations from members of the relevant Faculty(ies).
+The Dean shall write to all members of the relevant Faculty(ies) inviting them to write to the Dean with comments on the candidate's suitability for promotion as it relates to Research, Teaching, and Service, and based on the criteria in Article 21.01. - I) The Dean may communicate with former students of the candidate requesting letters evaluating the Faculty Member's Teaching. - m) The candidate may also ask colleagues and former students for written reviews and include these letters in the promotion documentation.
+These signed letters shall all be compiled in the promotion file and identified as solicited reviews in the dossier.